cschorn/homebrew-cschorn/README.md

 # homebrew-cschorn

-Homebrew formulae for my own use
+Homebrew formulae for my own private use.

+This repo serves to synchronize installed software across my Macs.
+I will do no testing beyond "Works on my machines".

+**Use at your own risk**